htang085/524_group29_webscraping/README.md

 ## Usage

 The examples below demonstrate how to use the main functions in this package.
-The examples fetch content from then [IANA Example Domain](https://example.com):
+The examples fetch content from the [IANA Example Domain](https://example.com):

 ### 1. Fetch HTML Content
 ```python